Janortop5/provision-ec2-instances---terraform-x-ansible-alb/README.md

 in ./ansible/vars/ansible.cfg
 ```
-specify the path to your key pair for the ec2 instances
+specify the path to your key pair for the ansible connection
 ```
 in ./modules/ec2/variables.tf
 ```
-specify the path to your key pair for the ec2 instances
+specify the path to your key pair in variable "remote_exec" for remote_exec connection
+specify the name of the key pair to be used in variable "ec2_instance_key"
 ```
 in ./altschool-terraform-mini-project/
 ```